jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 Mondays and Thursdays each week

 ### Description
-Twice a week, the founders of Crooked Media get together to have a "No Bullshit" conversation, exploring what the hell has been going on in politics over the past week, and featuring conversations with politicians, journalists and activists in hopes of inspiring others to act.
+Twice a week, the founders of Crooked Media get together to have a "No Bullshit" conversation around the weeks politics.
+They explore what the hell has been going on in politics (most specifically the Trump administration), while also featuring conversations with politicians, journalists and activists in hopes of inspiring their listeners to act.

-### Julian's Review
+### My Personal Review
-I love this show; it's probably my favorite political news show right now.
-Favs, the only member on both the Monday and Thursday shows, creates both a serious and light-hearted conversation where I'm both engaged on in the conversation, but I also learn pretty indepth coverage of topics I wouldn't normally explore.
+I love this show; it's probably my favorite political news show out right now (sorry FiveThirtyEight Politics).
+Favs, the only Crooked member on both the Monday and Thursday shows, creates both a serious and light-hearted conversation, where I'm both engaged as a listener, but also learn quite a bit around many topics I wouldn't normally explore.
 This especially comes into play during the guest interviews, whether it be the Mayor of LA (Eric Garcetti) or founders of the Indivisible movement ().
+It's a great listen I would recommend to anyone whose interested in progressive politics.

 ## Pod Save the World